-State and federal laws and regulations require the county to place a final cover on its landfill site when it stops accepting waste and to perform certain maintenance and monitoring functions at the site for 30 years after closure.
-These closure and postclosure care costs generally are paid near or after the date that the landfill stops accepting waste.
-The Sequatchie/Bledsoe County

-Landfill stopped accepting waste in May 1999.
-In November 2003, the final cover was placed on the landfill.
-The \$1,192,993 reported as landfill postclosure care liability at June 30, 2008, represents the amount of postclosure expenses estimated by the landfill's engineer based on the use of 100 percent of the estimated capacity of the landfill.
-Actual costs may fluctuate due to variable factors such as inflation, changes in technology, or changes in regulations.
+State and federal laws and regulations require the Sequatchie-Bledsoe County Landfill to place a final cover on its sanitary landfill site when it stops accepting waste and to perform certain maintenance and monitoring functions at the site for 30 years after closure.
+Although closure and postclosure care costs will be paid only near or after the date that the landfill stops accepting waste, the county reports a portion of these closure and postclosure care costs as an operating expense in each period based on landfill capacity used as of each balance sheet date.
+The Sequatchie/Bledsoe County Landfill was closed in 2006.
+The \$452,867 reported as postclosure care liability at June 30, 2009, represents amounts based on what it would cost to perform all postclosure care in 2009.
+Actual costs may be higher due to inflation, changes in technology, or changes in regulations.

-D. Closure Cost Financing
+E. Closure Costs Financing